Categorical characterizations of regularity for algebraic stacks: Preliminaries

 \subsubsection{Compacts and perfects}

-The triangulated subcategory of $D_{\operatorname{qc}}(\mathcal{X})$ consisting of perfect complexes is denoted $\operatorname{Perf}(\mathcal{X})$.
-Recall that for any ringed site, a complex is \textbf{strictly perfect} if it is a bounded complex with each term a direct summand of a finite free.
-A complex is then \textbf{perfect} if it is locally strictly perfect.
+On any ringed site, e.g.\ the lisse-\'{e}tale site of an algebraic stack, a complex is \textbf{strictly perfect} if it is a bounded complex with each term a direct summand of a finite free module.
+A complex is \textbf{perfect} if it is locally strictly perfect.
+Let $\operatorname{Perf}(\mathcal{X})$ denote the triangulated subcategory of $D_{\operatorname{qc}}(\mathcal{X})$ consisting of perfect complexes.